AminsCode/Udacity_DeepReinforcementLearning/Project1_Navigation/README.md

 5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

-A full instruction can be found at the [Udacity GitHub](https://github.com/udacity/deep-reinforcement-learning)
+A full instruction can be found at [Udacity GitHub](https://github.com/udacity/deep-reinforcement-learning)

 ### How to install the requirements